plmrry/pathway-viz/For Biovis 2016/markdown/body_text_v2.md

 \subsubsection*{Visualizing Uncertainty}

-Especially considering our feedback from domain experts, tools generally do not attempt to visualize the ``uncertainty'' behind a connection in a pathway, as expressed by the first domain expert.
-This is a challenging task, as even the definition of ``uncertainty'' may be difficult to operationalize.
+Especially considering our feedback from domain experts, tools generally do not attempt to visualize the "uncertainty" behind a connection in a pathway, as expressed by the first domain expert.
+This is a challenging task, as even the definition of "uncertainty" may be difficult to operationalize.
 However, data formats such as \emph{BioPAX} do have robust support for citations, allowing published references to be connected to entities and relationships within a pathway.
-A tool that could effectively encode ``uncertainty data'' into a visualization may be very valuable to systems researchers who work with the results of hundreds or thousands of separate publications.
+A tool that could effectively encode "uncertainty data" into a visualization may be very valuable to systems researchers who work with the results of hundreds or thousands of separate publications.

 \section*{Conclusions}